Ajinormotor/E-sheba-/README.md

 <h1 className="font-ibm font-semibold text-lg">Improvements and Assumptions:</h1>

-- Assumed the hover states and interactions from the Figma design would translate to smooth CSS transitions for buttons and links.
+- Improved Figma design by grouping the property for easy import and development.
-- Future enhancements can include integrating an API for dynamic content and improving accessibility using ARIA attributes.
+-Add a waitlist(conduct survey to know to target problems to solve) and making the login and sign up page dynamic.

 <h1 className="font-ibm font-semibold text-lg">Contact Information:</h1>

--For questions or feedback, feel free to reach out via email at  teiteiwisdom@gmail.com.
+- For questions or feedback, feel free to reach out via email at  teiteiwisdom@gmail.com.